Skip to main content

 • dd - Delete entire line

-• nG - Go to history line /string Search for string
+• nG - Go to history line or search for string

 Command-Line Completion